SpirentOrion/luddite/README.md

 Currently, the framework registers several middleware handlers for each service:

-* Bottom: Combines tracing, logging, metrics, and recovery actions.
+* Bottom: Combines CORS, tracing, logging, metrics, and recovery actions.
 Tracing generates a unique request id and optionally records traces to a persistent backend.
 Logging logs requests/responses in a structured JSON format.
 Metrics